ADVERTISEMENTS

 It offers all photo editing tools in Photoshop such as custom filters, however, unlike raster editors like GIMP and Photoshop, Darktable implements image editing tools that enable non-destructive raw photo post-production.

-Dartable is included in the official package repository of your Linux distribution and it is the recommended method of installing.
+Darktable is included in the official package repository of your Linux distribution and it is the recommended method of installation.

 $ sudo apt install darktable [On Debian/Ubuntu]